Find Provider Providers Find Locations Locations Care Services Services Patients Patients

 Design development for the project began in August 2022, and construction is anticipated to begin next summer.
 The internationally recognized design firm, Stantec, is the architecture firm of record, and Whiting Turner will manage the construction.
 Occupancy is expected by December 2026.

-More information, including updates about the new tower project, will be posted at mountnittany.org/press-news.
+More information, including updates about the new tower project, will be posted at mountnittany.org/news-stories.